kartik-venugopal/swift-ffmpeg-player/README.md

 ### What else ?

-You will find a bare bones AVAudioEngine setup here. < 100 lines of code with just a player that schedules buffers.
+* You will find a bare bones AVAudioEngine setup here. < 100 lines of code with just a player that schedules buffers.
+* In addition to real-time audio playback, you will see how to extract metadata (artist/album, cover art, etc) with ffmpeg.

 ### In a nutshell, ... this
 ![High level component diagram](/basicFFmpegPlayer.png?raw=true)